zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 </amr-values-supported>
 ```

-### Supported subject types
+### Supported subject identifier types

-This entry defines the supported subject types.
-Possible values are
-`public` and `pairwise`.
+According to the [OpenID Core Documentation][openid-core], an identifier
+is a locally unique and never reassigned identifier within the issuer
+for the end-user, which is intended to be consumed by the client.
+There
+are two possible subject identifier types -- public and pairwise.

 ```
 <subject-types-supported>